Demographics

 Source: U.S. Census Bureau

-Click on arrows to view legend and click on a point on map to view data.
+Click on button to view legend and click on a point on map to view data.
 Zoom in (+ sign) to view localities.

 What does this measure?